We’ve all been told not to judge a book by its cover—but what about its landing page?

 One of the reasons this works so well is that Smarter Marketer isn’t a free download—it’s an actual book, with a ton of value for readers.
 (Though this doesn’t mean the book isn’t also a smart way to promote Rocket.)
 So, rather than keeping things short and sweet, this page makes an effort to answer any questions a reader might have.

 In a way, the landing page replaces what might otherwise have been a generic Apple or Shopify product page.
 However, because it’s a dedicated landing page at the heart of a paid campaign, it allows Rocket space and flexibility to make a bolder argument for why marketers should buy the book.

 It checks every box on the list of best practices we talked about earlier.
-This example is as much a sales letter as it is a landing page.
+This example is as much a sales page as it is a landing page.

 Who’s behind it?

 This example by Optimonk brings us back to traditional ebook territory.
 A versatile tool for online retailers, Optimonk uses perfectly-timed messages to help online stores drive sales and reduce cart abandonment.

 How this ebook landing page gets it right

 Despite its clean design, this page has quite a bit going on.
 Right off the bat, visitors are pulled in by a bold header, a first-person CTA (written from the reader’s perspective), and an invitation to “see what’s inside.”
 Anyone who’s ready to download right away can click “I want my guide for free” to access the form at the bottom of the page.

 Next, Optimonk builds our confidence by offering social proof and acknowledging the credibility of testimonials vs. self-promotion (“Don’t take our word for it”).

 Further down the page, the benefits of downloading the guide are spelled out even more clearly.
 Not only does the graphic below remind online sellers that this content is, in fact, made especially for them, but it also shows that Optimonk understands the unique challenges facing online retailers.